-In “The AIDS Pandemic: Searching for a Global Response,” Michael Merson and Stephen Inrig, associate professor of Health Policy and Management and director of the Graduate Division program in Health Policy and Management at Mount, identify key deficiencies and provide a clear analysis of the lessons that can, and should, be learned for improving the response to AIDS and future global pandemics.
+In “The AIDS Pandemic: Searching for a Global Response,” Michael Merson and Stephen Inrig, associate professor of Healthcare Administration and director of the Graduate Division program in Healthcare Administration at Mount, identify key deficiencies and provide a clear analysis of the lessons that can, and should, be learned for improving the response to AIDS and future global pandemics.

 This historical account illustrates how competitiveness, strategic differences and donor fickleness hampered the global response.
 The World Health Organization’s (WHO) Global Programme on AIDS (GPA) initially led the global response to AIDS, but donor governments shut the GPA down at the height of the pandemic.
 Merson’s and Inrig’s book serves as a cautionary tale on how the global health community can respond to pandemics.

 As a director of the GPA, Michael Merson both participated in, and observed, the global response during the crucial early years of the pandemic.
 The book combines Merson’s personal experience with information and insights obtained from official documents, other sources and more than 125 interviews with major protagonists.